Student Support Services Frequently Asked Questions

 The Student Support Services Program is one of the Federal TRIO programs funded by the U.S. Department of Education.
 The others include Upward Bound, Upward Bound Math Science, Veterans Upward Bound, Talent Search, Educational Opportunity Center and the Ronald E. McNair Post-Baccalaureate Achievement Program.
 More than 872,000 students are assisted by TRIO programs located at more than 1,200 colleges and universities.

 The purpose of the SSS Program at Hampton University is to help eligible students meet and maintain the academic performance level required for satisfactory academic standing at the University.
 To assist students in this effort, various academic support services are provided free of charge.
-Active participation in the SSS Program will increase the students’ chances of graduating.
+Active participation in the SSS Program will increase a student's chances of graduating.

 Why are there so many forms to complete and documents to submit?